-The terms of a number of positions within the CCEA Board and expert committees will end at the completion of its next meeting in October 2017.
-Appointments to the vacant positions will therefore be considered at the next CCEA Council meeting to be held on 29 October 2017, in accordance with CCEA policy.
+The CCEA is seeking nominations for a number of positions available on the Committee on Accreditation (AC), as a committee of the CCEA Board.
+Appointments to the vacant positions will be considered at the next CCEA Board meeting to be held on Sunday 11 November 2018, in accordance with CCEA policy.

-CCEA currently has nine (9) vacancies to be filled from October 2017 for a period of three years duration in the following categories:
+CCEA currently has three (3) vacancies to be filled from November 2018 for a period of three years duration.
+Positions are currently available in the following categories:

-For further information on the CCEA Board of Directors and expert committees, please review the information available on this page.
+For further information on the governance of CCEA, please review the information available on this page.

 The CCEA welcomes applications from Indigenous, Torres Strait Islander, Māori and Pacific nominees as well as people from culturally diverse backgrounds and people with disabilities.
 We are committed to creating a working environment that values and utilises the contribution and experience of members from a diverse range of backgrounds to enhance our decision making.

 - A current Curriculum Vitae (CV) (no more than 3 pages long, submitted as a Word document)

 - Completed Candidate Profile Form

 To submit your nomination, or if you have any questions, please contact: